Friday, October 31, 2014

 Fringe, Private Practice, Attack of the Show!, 30 Rock, CSI: NY, Southland, Happy Endings, Vegas, the new 90210, The Office, The Cleveland Show, The Big C, Body of Proof, Merlin, The Secret Life of the American Teenager, Army Wives, Futurama, Judge Joe Brown, Burn Notice, What Not to Wear, Nikita, Dexter and Breaking Bad all aired their last first-run episodes.

 Jay Leno retired as host of The Tonight Show (no, no, really, he means it this time), Jimmy Fallon took his place, and Seth Meyers took Fallon's place on Late Night.
 A new edition of Cosmos aired.
 Game of Thrones aired "The Red Wedding," and then gave Joffrey and Tywin what they deserved.

-In the late winter of 2013, Benedict XVI resigned as Pope, and was replaced by an Argentine of Italian descent, who took the regnal name Francis.
-Russia annexed the Crimea from Ukraine, rebel forces took the Central African Republic, the European Union bailed out Cypus, and 2 Chechen brothers set off bombs at the finish line of the Boston Marathon.
+In the late Winter of 2013, Russia annexed the Crimea from Ukraine.
+Rebel forces took the Central African Republic.
+The European Union economically bailed out Cyprus.
+And 2 Chechen brothers set off bombs at the finish line of the Boston Marathon.